CCDRRR/Activity-Logger/README.md

 # Activity and Audio Logger
-This program logs mouse movements, mouse clicks, keyboard hits, and audio data (peak frequency and wavelength).
+This program logs mouse movements, mouse clicks, keyboard hits, and audio data (peak frequency, wavelength and amplitude).
 The data is saved into a CSV file at regular intervals.
 A Tkinter GUI provides a button to stop the logging process and displays elapsed and remaining time.

 ## Features
 * Logs mouse movements, clicks, and keyboard hits.